stela2502/ScanpyAutoAnalyzer/README.md

 # ScanpyAutoAnalyzer

-ScanpyAutoAnalyzer is a simple Python package that provides scripts, which use jupyter notebooks and the jupytext package to autonaticly run analysis scripts.
+ScanpyAutoAnalyzer is a simple Python package that provides scripts, which use jupyter notebooks and the jupytext package to run analysis scripts in an automized way.

 The final idea behind this package is that I have now used the same script to analyze the first steps of a single cell 10X experiment four times.
 And this analysis has always given publication ready results.